linq0016/MotionComfortApp/README.md

 - A motion input route: `Real-time Motion` or `Demo Motion`
 - An audio route: `Off`, `Monotone`, or `Melodic`

-The project is intentionally split into small modules so the app shell, motion input, visual rendering, and audio playback can evolve independently.
+The project is intentionally split into small modules so the app shell, motion input, visual rendering, and audio playback can evolve independently

 ## Why XcodeGen